Dialogue with stakeholders

 Responsible action requires entering into dialogue with stakeholders and taking their interests seriously.
 That is why Audi launched a stakeholder management system in 2012, based on the AccountAbility 1000 (AA1000AS) standard.

-The Company holds regular discussions with all relevant stakeholders.
-This includes the “Responsibility Perspective” lecture series, which Audi began in 2013 and which promotes dialogue between Audi employees and representatives from non-governmental organizations (NGOs), academic institutes and the world of politics.
+The company holds regular discussions with all relevant stakeholders.
+This includes the “Responsibility Perspective” lecture series, which Audi began in 2013 and which promotes dialogue between Audi employees and representatives from non-governmental organisations (NGOs), academic institutes and the world of politics.
 The aim of these exchanges is to take a differentiated but critical look at various viewpoints on the subject of sustainability.
-At Neckarsulm, environmental discussions with the public have been held since 1993 and there have been so-called neighborhood dialogues for more than a decade, the most recent on November 4, 2013.
+At Neckarsulm, environmental discussions with the public have been held since 1993 and there have been so-called neighbourhood dialogues for more than a decade, most recently at the end of 2015.
 The Audi Innovation Dialogue gives students and employees in Audi Production a platform for open and creative discussion.
 The aim is to promote innovation.
 For the first Stakeholder Forum in 2012 at the Ingolstadt site, AUDI AG held open discussions with more than 60 stakeholders.

 The “Responsibility Perspective” series of lectures offers Audi employees the opportunity to enter into dialogue with representatives from NGOs, academics and politicians on the subject of sustainability.
 The discussions focus on future issues, social developments and the associated opportunities and challenges.